Model Comparison

 At 10,000 requests per month, the cost difference between o3 and Gemini 2.5 Pro is noticeable but unlikely to change your business model.
 Both models are affordable at this volume, and the decision should be driven by quality and capability rather than price.
 But the gap between them does not stay constant as volume increases — it compounds.
 At 100,000 requests per month, the monthly spend difference between the two models becomes a line item worth optimizing.
 At 1,000,000 requests per month, it can represent tens of thousands of dollars in monthly savings depending on which model you choose and what your average token profile looks like.

-The compounding is amplified by o3's reasoning token overhead.
-Because o3 generates internal chain-of-thought tokens that inflate the output token count, the effective per-request cost is higher than the per-token pricing table suggests.
+The compounding is amplified by reasoning token overhead on both models.
+Both o3 and Gemini 2.5 Pro generate internal thinking tokens that inflate the output token count, making the effective per-request cost higher than the per-token pricing table suggests.
 At scale, this multiplier matters enormously.
-If o3 generates an average of 4x the visible output tokens in reasoning overhead, and your workload is output-heavy, the real cost gap between o3 and Gemini 2.5 Pro is significantly larger than a naive comparison of per-token rates would indicate.
-Projecting costs at scale requires estimating your actual reasoning token multiplier, not just using the sticker price.
+If a model generates an average of 4x the visible output tokens in reasoning overhead, and your workload is output-heavy, the real cost is significantly larger than a naive comparison of per-token rates would indicate.
+Projecting costs at scale requires estimating your actual reasoning token multiplier on each model, not just using the sticker price.

 The counterweight to raw cost is task success rate.
 If o3 produces correct results 95% of the time on complex tasks while Gemini 2.5 Pro achieves 85%, the 10% failure rate on Gemini means more retries, more human review, and more downstream error handling.
 At 1,000,000 requests, a 10% failure rate is 100,000 failed requests that each cost additional money to resolve.
 The true cost-at-scale comparison needs to factor in these second-order costs — not just the price of the initial API call but the total cost to get a correct output including retries and fallbacks.
 Run both models on a sample of your hardest tasks to measure the actual success rate difference before projecting.